iturdikulov/notes/Gothic_controls.md

 I use this remaps (optimized for [[Colemak_Mod-DH]]):

-Arrows are set to this keys:
+Arrows are set to these keys:

 ↑ - `w`
 ← - `a`